How to perform Hero Pose

 As you go to sit your buttocks down, pull your calf muscle away from the knee and outwards.
 This will create more space as you go to sit down.
-Resist the urge for your back to sink forward or tip backwards.
+Resist the urge to let yourself sink forward or tip backward.
 Shift your weight into the front of your shin bone.
 Keep your spine long and extend through the crown of your head.
-Your arms stay dynamic as they reach forward and your chest and shoulders stay open, allowing you to take deeper fuller breaths.
+Your arms stay dynamic as they are placed on your knees and your chest and shoulders stay open, allowing you to take deeper fuller breaths.

 When to use Virasana?

-This pose can be used separately from your regular practice, as a form of seated meditation.
-Making sure your back stays straight and your chest is open and pointing straight forwards requires a certain amount of concentration.
+This pose can be used separately from your regular practice, for seated meditation.
+Making sure your back stays straight and your chest stays open and pointing straight forwards requires a certain amount of concentration.
 This means that this pose is very useful for calming your mind and for drawing your focus to the present moment.

 This is one of the few poses that can be performed right after meals and, in fact, is said to relieve heaviness in the stomach after a heavy meal.